-PRELIMINARY OFFICIAL STATEMENT DATED SEPTEMBER \\\\, 2
+PRELIMINARY OFFICIAL STATEMENT DATED SEPTEMBER , 2023

-NEW ISSUE Book-Entry Only

-S&P Rating: "A+" See "RATINGS" herein
+NEW ISSUE Book-Entry Only S&P Rating: "" See "RATING" herein

 In the opinion of Gilmore & Bell, P.C., Bond Counsel to the City, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), the interest on the Bonds (including any original issue discount properly allocable to an owner thereof) (1) is excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of the federal alternative minimum tax and (2) is exempt from income taxation by the State of Missouri.
 The Bonds have not been designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
+Bond Counsel notes that for tax years beginning after December 31, 2022, interest on the Bonds may be included in adjusted financial statement income of applicable corporations for purposes of determining the applicability and amount of the federal corporate alternative minimum tax.
 See "TAX MATTERS" in this Official Statement.

-\$77,790,000\ CITY OF COLUMBIA, MISSOURI WATER AND ELECTRIC SYSTEM REFUNDING REVENUE BONDS SERIES 2019B
+\$27,695,000 CITY OF COLUMBIA, MISSOURI WATER AND ELECTRIC SYSTEM REVENUE BONDS SERIES 2023A